 The Statement of Net Position (Statement A) and the Statement of Activities (Statement B) display information about the reporting government as a whole.
-These statements include all the financial activities, except fiduciary funds, of the district attorney.
-Fiduciary funds are reported in the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position at the fund financial statement level.
+These statements include all the financial activities of the district attorney.

 In the Statement of Net Position, governmental activities are presented on a consolidated basis and are presented on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term obligations.
 Net position is reported in three parts; invested in capital assets, net of any related debt; restricted net position; and unrestricted net position.
 The district attorney first uses restricted resources to finance qualifying activities.